dotnet/arcade/Documentation/CorePackages/Telemetry.md

       - template: /eng/code-inspection.yaml
 ```

-Having your build definitions collect and report telemetry is the first step for having the telemetry displayed in Mission Control.
+Having your pipeliness collect and report telemetry is the first step for having the telemetry displayed in Mission Control.
 Besides that you need to follow the instructions outlined [here](https://github.com/dotnet/core-eng/wiki/MissionControlConfiguration) to create a `viewconfiguration.json` file that will tell Mission Control how to group and display the telemetry collected for the repository.
 For instance, the build configuration above have [this](https://github.com/dotnet/core-eng/blob/master/mission-control-config/dotnet/helix/viewconfiguration.json) `viewconfiguration.json` file associated with it.